 There’s so much else that needs to be done besides fixing

 We need documentation.
-Docstrings or the docs project are
+Docstrings or the docs folder are

 available to be added to.
 Our test suite could use some love.
 In the